A Survey on Recent Advances in Conversational Data Generation: Task-oriented Conversational Data Generation

 \subsubsection{Natural Language Conditioned on Input}

 The Hierarchical User Simulator (HUS)~\cite{gur2018HUS} is part of the same family as the previously discussed ABUS and NUS.
-HUS employs a multifaceted encoding scheme, meaning it encodes different dialogue features in different vector representations.
-Therefore, instead of relying on a single-dimensional representation, such as when concatenating all dialog-based inputs and mapping them to the output space, the authors compute a different representation for each input of the dialogue system: (1) the user goal, (2) the current dialogue turn, and (3) the entire dialogue history.
+HUS employs a multifaceted encoding scheme to transform different dialogue features in different vector representations: (1) the user goal, (2) the current dialogue turn, and (3) the entire dialogue history.
 Moreover, HUS has access to a KB from which it extracts information about the task and domain of the dialog.
-Although HUS has demonstrated competence in generating successful dialogues, the authors advocate for a process that is close to human-like dialogue generation.
 Due to the deterministic nature of HUS, the model will yield the same dialogue each time given identical user goals and system turns.
 To introduce variability, the authors propose a variational inference framework VHUS, by sampling an unobserved state from a latent space at each turn, with the latent space being positioned between the encoding of the dialogue history and the decoding of the user turn.
 Compared to VHDA, which is discussed in Section \ref{sec:variational_inference}, the latent space in VHUS enriches the dialogue generation with diversity without modifying the underlying user state and goal generation.
 Therefore, while VHUS contributes to dialogue variety through latent sampling, it does not compromise the factuality of the generated slots and values.

-While, similarly to VHUS~\cite{gur2018HUS}, TUS~\cite{lin2021TUS} maps different inputs to different representations in the feature space, it distinguished itself by its unique domain-agnostic feature representations.
-The input feature representation of each turn-level slot consists of a set of subvectors, namely: the \textit{basic information} models multiple aspects of the system, such as the belief state, user goal, whether there are constraints in the current turn generation if previous constraints have been fulfilled; \textit{system action} models the current system action, and extra domain-specific values; \textit{user action} encodes similar information with the system action, but also includes the history of the user system; and \textit{domain and slot index features} to avoid the situation when the first three subvectors are the same for different domains, this vector adds an index.
-The authors address the challenge of having a domain-dependent dialogue system by separately modeling the domain-specific data with the \textit{domain and slot index features}.